 What do I do if I can’t move to (full) registration within two years?

-If you have been unable to undertake the (full) registration process within the first two years, you may apply for another period of provisional registration.
+If you have been unable to undertake the (full) registration process within the first two years, you may need to apply for a further grant of provisional registration.

 - why you have not been able to complete the inquiry approach and apply for (full) registration;